ManiMozaffar/awesome-resumes/docs/guidelines/structure.md

 - ✅ Generally write your texts in bullet points except for summary section.
 - ✅ Best resume font sizes are: 11-12pt for normal text, 14-16pt for section titles and headers
 - ✅ Better write your resume in 1 page if you have less than 7-10 years experience, otherwise write 2 pages
 - ✅ Use proper spacing, so that it'd be friendly to the eye when reading.
-Dates andname of companies you worked in, and each sections should be recognizable with one glance.
+Dates and name of companies you worked in, and each sections should be recognizable with one glance.
 - ✅ Include relevant experience, even if it is not paid work
 - ✅ Include a summary or objective statement at the top of your resume.
 This can help the hiring manager quickly understand what you have to offer and why you are a good fit for the job.
 Follow the section related ot it to understand how to write one.
 - ✅ Make sure your jobs don't overlap with each other or other experiences, such as teaching, the only overlap that is allowed is Work Experience with Education.